redmicelles/flask_crud_api/README.md

 Create API:
 The request will have the following fields:
-- <strong>audioFileType<strong> – mandatory, one of the 3 audio types possible (song, podcast, audiobook)
+- audioFileType – mandatory, one of the 3 audio types possible (song, podcast, audiobook)
 - audioFileMetadata – mandatory, dictionary, contains the metadata for one of the three audio files (song, podcast, audiobook)
 - Actual route: `http://localhost:5000/fileserver/create_file`